OUSmartInfrastructure/UltrasonicPedestrianSensor/README.md

 ## A word about ultrasonic sensors
 Our ultrasonic sensors, like many others, use a single transducer to send a pulse and to receive the echo.
 The sensor determines the distance to a target by measuring time lapses between the sending and receiving of the ultrasonic pulse.
-[Read more](https://www.maxbotix.com/articles/how-ultrasonic-sensors-work.htm)
+[Read more here](https://www.maxbotix.com/articles/how-ultrasonic-sensors-work.htm) and [here](https://howtomechatronics.com/tutorials/arduino/ultrasonic-sensor-hc-sr04/)

+## Operating a single ultrasonic sensor with the Photon
+In order to generate the ultrasound you need to set the Trig on a High State for 10 µs.
+That will send out an 8 cycle sonic burst which will travel at the speed of sound and it will be received in the Echo pin.
+The Echo pin will output the time in microseconds the sound wave traveled.

+     // defines pins numbers
+     const int trigPin = D0;
+     const int echoPin = D1;

+     // defines variables
+     long duration;
+     int distance;

+     void setup() {
+         pinMode(trigPin, OUTPUT); // Sets the trigPin as an Output pinMode(echoPin, INPUT); // Sets the echoPin as an Input Serial.begin(9600); // Starts the serial communication
+     }
+     void loop() {
+         // Clears the trigPin
+         digitalWrite(trigPin, LOW);
+         delayMicroseconds(2);

+         // Sets the trigPin on HIGH state for 10 micro seconds digitalWrite(trigPin, HIGH);
+         delayMicroseconds(10);
+         digitalWrite(trigPin, LOW);

+         // Reads the echoPin, returns the sound wave travel time in microseconds duration = pulseIn(echoPin, HIGH);

+         // Calculating the distance
+         distance= duration*0.034/2; //Depending on the sensor model, this may be calculated differently

+         // Prints the distance on the Serial Monitor Serial.print("Distance: ");
+         Serial.println(distance);
+     }